MathematicGuy/RemoteObsidian/Project Skin/Blog with ASAP.NET.md

 Strategy divide the video into each sections
 	Listen super super carefully & Take Note for each section.
 + ! bug maybe cause if I missheard or misunderstood any part.
++ note: Using Bot to rate my documentation and refine it after I finished.

 **What we'll Learn & Achieve**